History of Social Dance

 A modified version of the "Mambo" (the original dance had to be toned down due to its violent acrobatics) was soon presented in New York and Miami nightclubs, then in dance studios across the country.
 One of the most difficult of dances, perhaps Mambo's single most important contribution to social dance is that it led to the development of the Cha-Cha.

-The Mambo's popularity is currently surging, due in part to several films which recently featured the dance, plus the efforts of a man named Eddie Torres.
-A New York City dance pro and Mambo fanatic, Eddie is determined to reintroduce dancers to what he believes is the authentic style of mambo dancing, now called Salsa.
+The Mambo's popularity is currently surging, due in part to several films which recently featured the dance, plus the efforts of a man named Eddie and Maria Torres A New York City dance pro and Mambo fanatic, Eddie is determined to reintroduce dancers to what he believes is the authentic style of mambo dancing, now called Salsa.

-While the Mambo dance originated in Cuba's Haitian settlements, “Salsa dancing” came along later, largely courtesy of NYC’s Eddie Torres.
+SALSAWhile the Mambo dance originated in Cuba's Haitian settlements, “Salsa dancing” came along later, largely courtesy of NYC’s Eddie and Maria Torres.
 He said, let’s dance Mambo slower, and on the first beat of the measure!
 Dance it too salsa music, and let’s just call the dance “Salsa” too!

 The "rumba influence" came in the 16th century with slaves imported from Africa.
 The native Rumba folk dance is essentially a sex pantomime danced extremely fast with exaggerated hip movements, the man's sensually aggressive attitude countered by a defensive one on the part of the woman.